-“Excuse me sir, but why should we do any of the things you are teaching us?”
+“Excuse me sir”, one of the future leaders said, “but why should we do any of the things you are teaching us?”

 The young college sophomore asked in a polite but challenging manner.
 He continued.